bangnguyen/subscribe_user/README.md

         "success" : false,
         "message": "KO",
         "errorsDetail" :[
-         "email" : "the email joe@yahoo.com existed already in the system.", "other" : "the invariant xyz existed already in the database" ]
+         "email" :     "the email joe@yahoo.com existed already in the database.", "invariant" : "the invariant xyz extracted from the invoice existed already in the database" ]
     }
 Notes : return when an email is used or an invariant existed in database.